mdn/content/files/en-us/web/api/remoteplayback/prompt/index.md

 - `NotFoundError` {{domxref("DOMException")}}
   - : Thrown if remote playback is unavailable.
 - `NotAllowedError` {{domxref("DOMException")}}
-  - : Thrown if the user deny permission to use the device.
+  - : Thrown if the user denies permission to use the device.

 ## Security